robur-coop/miragevpn-handbook/src/miragevpn_server.md

 Only a single network interface is used by the server, where both TCP listening and forwarding packets (using NAT) is done.
 NAT will always be used.

+## Authentication

+The server as is only authenticates via X.509 certificates.
+It is possible to authenticate username and password, but since we do can not in a MirageOS unikernel execute shell scripts, the verification hook script won't work.
+If you need username and password authentication, please get in touch via our issue tracker and we will find a solution.

 # Producing the unikernel binary

 We will provide reproducible binaries in the future, here we document how to